modern-fortran/neural-fortran/README.md

 1. [simple](example/simple.f90): Approximating a simple, constant data relationship
 2. [sine](example/sine.f90): Approximating a sine function
 3. [mnist](example/mnist.f90): Hand-written digit recognition using the MNIST dataset

+The MNIST example uses [curl](https://curl.se/) to download the dataset, so make sure you have it installed on your system.
+Most Linux OSs have it out of the box.
+The dataset will be downloaded only the first time you run the example in any given directory.

 ## API documentation